Chemiculs/hexasm/README.md

 ![main](img/main.png)

-###                 A Clean Binary File Editor written in C++ / CLI with many feature, which include:
+###                 A Clean Binary File Editor written in C++ / CLI with many features, which include:

 *  Disassembly for many Architectures (thanks to the [Capstone Project](https://github.com/capstone-engine/capstone) !)
 *  Complete Data-Interpreter